ipfabric/docs/docs/overview/How_Discovery_Works/API_discovery.md

 All Vendor API clients share the same behaviors described below.

-## Rate Limitation
+## Rate Limiting

-When a Vendor API client requires to apply a rate limitation, it instantiates its own rate limiter.
+When a Vendor API client requires to apply a rate limiting, it instantiates its own rate limiter.
 Then any request is sent only when the rate limiter has a free capacity.
-The rate limitation is determined by:
+The rate limiting is determined by:

 - capacity
 - refill rate
 - refill rate interval

-The rate limitation algorithm is based around the standard [token bucket](https://en.wikipedia.org/wiki/Token_bucket) rate limiting algorithm.
+The rate limiting algorithm is based around the standard [token bucket](https://en.wikipedia.org/wiki/Token_bucket) rate limiting algorithm.
 The bucket fills up with permissions to send a request at a constant rate (the refill rate each refill rate interval).
 When a client wants to make a